SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 ## Building the Workflow

-If you made changes to the workflow files now would be a good time to to use "mvn install" to refresh the workflow bundle in the target directory.
+If you made changes to the workflow files now would be a good time to to use "mvn clean install" to refresh the workflow bundle in the target directory.
 For
 example: